DETAILED ACTION

 an application control system, comprising a memory and a processor, (see at least [0021] The present invention also contemplates a device that comprises at least one application element and a control module configured to control the application of input by the application element and 0053] This control performed by the control module 40 allows a precise application of input, which can be directed only to the area of interest, varying in amount of input applied, as well as other parameters such as application depth by controlling the pressure on the valve of control)

-wherein the application control system is configured to: receive data indicative of the crops within a field (see at least [0015] A third objective of the present invention is to propose an input application device equipped with a control module capable of receiving field data and performing input application control based on the data received, [0024] In another possible embodiment, the field data is at least one of a georeference data, a crop type data, a soil diagnosis data, an infestation diagnosis data, and a fertility data, [0028] - receive, through a control module, at least one field data)
+wherein the application control system is configured to: receive data indicative of density or expected density of crops within a field (see at least [0015] A third objective of the present invention is to propose an input application device equipped with a control module capable of receiving field data and performing input application control based on the data received, [0024] In another possible embodiment, the field data is at least one of a georeference data, a crop type data, a soil diagnosis data, an infestation diagnosis data, and a fertility data, [0028] - receive, through a control module, at least one field data)

-and determine a fluid application rate based on the received data (see at least [0023] In another possible embodiment, the control module is configured to receive at least one field data, the input application control of the application element being configured as a function of the received field data).
+determine a decomposition-aid fluid application rate of decomposition-aid fluid to the cutting blade based on the received data (see at least [0023] In another possible embodiment, the control module is configured to receive at least one field data, the input application control of the application element being configured as a function of the received field data).

-a fluid applicator configured to apply decomposition-aid fluid to the cutting blade based on the fluid application rate control (see at least [0022] In a possible embodiment, the control module is electronically connected to at least one flow control element, the flow control element being configured to control the flow of input that is dispensed by the application element as a function of action. minus or signal or command received from the control module).
+a fluid applicator configured to apply the decomposition-aid fluid to the cutting blade based on the decomposition-aid fluid application rate control (see at least [0022] In a possible embodiment, the control module is electronically connected to at least one flow control element, the flow control element being configured to control the flow of input that is dispensed by the application element as a function of action. minus or signal or command received from the control module).

 Cunha does not disclose,